YTC Commander serves as keynote speaker at the 28th annual Camp Bouse Days ceremony

 U.S. Army Yuma Test Center (YTC) Commander Lt.
-Col. Shane Dering served as keynote speaker at the 28th annual Camp Bouse Commemoration Ceremony in the La Paz County town of Bouse on Saturday, Feb.
+Col. Shane Dering served as keynote speaker at the 28th annual Camp Bouse Days Ceremony in the La Paz County, Arizona town of Bouse on Saturday, Feb.
 10, 2024.

 |Date Taken: